2015 Gift Guide: Best Accessories for iPhone and iPad

 - Cons: Not the most protective option available for a case.
 There are cheaper, simpler cases, but that’s not what this is.

-Get This for the Cool Kid Who Won’t Wear Bose Headphones
+Get This Gift for Cool Kids Who Won’t Wear Bose Headphones

 The Audio-Technica ATH-ANC33iS QuietPoint Active Noise-Canceling In-Ear Headphones are an example of the old adage, “if ain’t broke, don’t fix it.”
 The 2013 follow-up to the beloved 2011 ATH-ANC23 headphones has been praised for its sound quality, reasonable price point and noise suppression without changing too much of a good thing.
 If you’re fine with the older model, you can also get a much better deal.